Altitude 1600

 Code Cooperatives

-Code Cooperatives are fortnightly coding sessions held in partner schools, aimed at students aged 14-18.
+Code Cooperatives are fortnightly coding sessions held in partner schools, aimed at students aged 11 to 16.
 These sessions last approximately 45-60 minutes, and are delivered in themed modules comprising six sessions (e.g. physical computing, cybersecurity, game design, web design etc.).

 Code Project